Deautonomisation by singularity confinement and degree growth

-For each type of generalised Halphen surface in his classification, Sakai \cite{SAKAI2001} found a root basis with a corresponding generalised Cartan matrix that is of affine type.
-In \cite{takenawaDDS}, Takenawa constructed the space of initial conditions for the Hietarinta-Viallet mapping \cite{HVequation}, which has an effective anticanonical divisor.
-Takenawa was also able to find a root basis in this case, corresponding to the generalised Cartan matrix
+For each type of surface in his classification, Sakai \cite{SAKAI2001} found a root basis with a corresponding generalised Cartan matrix that is of affine type.
+In \cite{takenawaDDS}, Takenawa constructed the space of initial conditions for a non-integrable mapping (the Hietarinta-Viallet mapping \cite{HVequation}), which has an effective anticanonical divisor.
+Takenawa was also able to find a root basis in this case, with generalised Cartan matrix

 which is of hyperbolic type $H_{71}^{(3)}$ \cite{WAN}.
 Takenawa also constructed an example with root basis corresponding to the matrix

 which is of neither finite, affine, nor hyperbolic type.